sharad-aghara/FileManagementSystem-Java/README.md

 ### Run the program:
 - java FileOperationsCLI

+### Database

+This command-line interface (CLI) program is designed for file operations and does not currently utilize a traditional database.
+The program focuses on providing basic file management functionality directly through the command line.

 ### Customize the Initial Directory

 By default, this program starts in the "E:/" directory.
 If you want to use a different drive or directory as the primary location for file operations, you can customize the initial directory by following these steps: